ios-dev-ucdavis/course-website/pages/syllabus/README.md

 ## General Information

+You need to manually set unit to 2 on the Schedule Builder.
+{:.note title="Attention"}

 - Title: ECS 198F 003 - Student-Led iOS Development with SwiftUI (Spring 2022)
 - Unit: 2
 - Grading: P/NP